OfficeDev/office-js-docs/reference/word/inlinepicture.md

 void

 ### getBase64ImageSrc()
-Gets an objects whose value is the base64 encoded string representation of the inline image.
+Gets the base64 encoded string representation of the inline image.

 #### Syntax
 ```js